chenxlong3/MSDM5005_HW3/README.md

 # Introduction

-This repository is used for MSDM5005 homework 3 of group SIMPLE.
+This repository is used for MSDM5005 homework 3 of team 2, SIMPLE.